Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

 The purpose of this movie is that in $\F_0$, the cone singularity $q$ now lies in $\F_0^{-1}(\F_1(\boundary D))$.

 As described, the repositioned cone is type II in $\F_t$.

-Similarly to the ``positioning a cone along an arc'' movie, we may reparameterize this movie to find a chart in which the repositioned cone is type I (by first reparametrizing in a small neighborhood of $D\times I$ and then extending to $M^3\times I$). \end{move}
+Similarly to the ``positioning a cone along an arc'' movie, we may reparameterize this movie to find movie $\mathcal{G}_t$, in which the repositioned cone is type I (by first reparametrizing in a small neighborhood of $D\times I$ and then extending to $M^3\times I$).